Confetti Specification

 Argument#

-A directive “argument” shall be a sequence of one or more characters from the argument character set.
+An argument shall be a sequence of one or more characters from the argument character set.
 The argument character set shall consist of any Unicode scalar value excluding characters from the white space, line terminator, reserved punctuator, and forbidden character sets.

 Quoted Argument#

-Single quoted arguments must begin with a leading punctuator Quotation Mark (U+0022), followed by zero or more single quoted argument characters, and terminated by the trailing punctuator Quotation Mark (U+0022).
-The single quoted argument character set is the union of the argument character set and white space character set.
+A single-quoted argument must begin with a leading punctuator Quotation Mark (U+0022), followed by zero or more single-quoted argument characters, and terminated by the trailing punctuator Quotation Mark (U+0022).

-Triple quoted arguments must begin with three consecutive leading punctuator Quotation Mark (U+0022), followed by zero or more triple quoted argument characters, and terminated by the trailing punctuator Quotation Mark (U+0022).
-The triple quoted argument character set is the union of the argument character set, the white space character set, and the line terminator character set.
+A triple-quoted argument must begin with three consecutive leading punctuator Quotation Mark (U+0022), followed by zero or more characters from the triple-quoted argument character set, and terminated by the trailing punctuator Quotation Mark (U+0022).

-The value of a quoted argument shall be the argument’s lexeme with escaped characters processed, leading and trailing Quotation Mark (U+0022) characters removed, and line continuations processed.
+The value of a triple-quoted argument shall be the argument’s lexeme with escaped characters processed and the leading and trailing triple Quotation Mark (U+0022) characters removed.

 Escaped Characters#